hdinsight/hdinsight-storm-examples/README.md

   1. Upload jars and create topology packages (as needed)
   2. Submitting the topologies to the HDInsight Storm cluster

-An existing run configuration is first detected to provide idempotency in creation of Azure resources.
+An existing run configuration is first detected to provide idem-potency in creation of Azure resources.
 This allows you to re-run the ```run.bat``` in case of some unexpected failure.

 ### Building the examples
 If you just want to build the source code you can use the ```build.bat``` in each example folder to build that example.